seraogianluca/RoomBooking/docs/Design.md

 - A `teacher` shall be able to search for the available classrooms.
 - A `student` shall be able to search for the available laboratories.
 - A `teacher` shall be able to book a classroom in a specified schedule.
-- A `student`shall be able to book a laboratory for all the day.
+- A `student`shall be able to book a laboratory workstation for all the day.
-- `teachers` and `students` shall be able to modify or delete their booking.
+- `teachers` and `students` shall be able to modify or delete their bookings.
-- An `administrator` shall be able to insert a new classroom or a new laboratory and the corresponding building into the system.
+- An `administrator` shall be able to insert a new classroom or a new laboratory and eventually the corresponding building into the system.
+- An `administrator` shall be able to insert a new student or a new teacher into the system.
 - The system shall provide an interface for the user to read a list of available rooms and book one of them.
 - The system shall provide an interface for the user to read the rooms booked by him and may update or delete a booking.